 For example, JCPenney asks for a star rating a few days after the customer has received the product.
 They also give customers the option to write a long review through clicking the “Write a Review” button.

 They also incentive customers by giving them a chance to win $1000.

 You can also provide other incentives like discounts and coupons in exchange for the review.
 After all, people are more motivated when they get something in return.

 Selling to your current customers is a lot easier and cheaper than converting a first-time customer.
-In fact, a study by Harvard Business Review found that acquiring new customers is about five to 25 times more expensive, than selling to the ones you already have.
+A study by Harvard Business Review found that acquiring new customers is about five to 25 times more expensive than selling to the ones you already have.

 Of course, old customers are more likely to buy your product because they have experiences with your product or service.
 If they like what they purchased, there’s a good chance they’ll buy from your store again.

 In contrast, first-time customers are a lot harder to convince.
 You need to get them through the marketing funnel and send ads, emails and other marketing content to convince them to buy from your store.

 That said—how do you increase repeat purchases in your retail store?
 A popular trick is to send next purchase discount codes.
 Offer a small limited-time discount if they make another purchase.